 If you are at work, step out for some fresh air or give yourself a minute or two to breathe deeply in the restroom.

 5. Identify the Conflict

 For example, imagine yourself arguing with your office colleagues about politics, but realize it is becoming religious or moral.
 It is time to step back and reassess the atmosphere before you get in too deep or say something that is not you.
-The ability to identify your inner conflict at any given moment heightens your understanding of the situation to enables you to channel your energy to the right channel.
+The ability to identify your inner conflict at any given moment heightens your understanding of the situation to enable you to channel your energy to the right channel.

 While it is difficult to openly agree to the inner battles raging within us, ignoring and denying their existence means robbing yourself of positive energy in life.
 Inner conflicts are like your shadow—you feed them directly or indirectly.
 Rather than be at the mercy of your feeling, admit, identify, and discard them now.